Travel across Asia with the best Indonesian movies to watch now. These movies set in Indonesia are sure to take you there and teach you more.

 This strike awakens superpowers in Sancaka – powers that have lain dormant since he witnessed the killing of his father as a child.

 Now, with the help of a homemade costume and some strong moral conviction, he can become Gundala: legendary thunder warrior!
-Will he realize his true potential, beat the bad guys, and save the day?

-If you’re familiar with the recent output of superhero movies in western cinema, there’s plenty here that you will both recognize and enjoy.
+If you’re familiar with the recent output of superhero movies in Western cinema, there’s plenty here that you will both recognize and enjoy.

 8. Marlina and The Murderer in Four Acts (2017)